ecwws/lisabot/README.md

-# Lisa Bot
+# Priscilla

-Lisa Bot is a chat bot written in go.
+Priscilla is a chat bot written in go.
 Unlike other popular chat bots, which are written in interpreted language, in my opinion, it's a bit unpractical to write a chat bot in go that requires source code modification or re-compilation every time you want to add functions to the bot.
 So I took different approach.

-Lisa Bot consistes three different components: *Lisa Bot server*, *Lisa Bot Adapter*, and *Lisa Bot Responder*.
+Priscilla consistes three different components: *Priscilla server*, *Priscilla Adapter*, and *Priscilla Responder*.

-In reality, Lisa Bot server is actually just a message dispatcher that acts as the middle man for adapters (connect to chat services) and responders (processes messages, performs actions, and respond to messages) to communicate with each other.
+In reality, Priscilla server is actually just a message dispatcher that acts as the middle man for adapters (connect to chat services) and responders (processes messages, performs actions, and respond to messages) to communicate with each other.
 Communication protocol is in JSON over TCP and is described later in the document.

-One unique feature about Lisa Bot is that because it communicates with other components via JSON over TCP, there isn't any requirement that Lisa Bot's plugin has to be written in go.
-Any program/process that can speak Lisa Bot's communication protocol can act as an adapter or responder.
-In fact, there's an entire subclass of responders called passive responder, does not even require the responder to speak Lisa Bot's protocol at all.
-They are literally commands Lisa Bot server would execute on the fly upon deteting a matching pattern from the incoming message from an adapter and return the output back to the origin adapter.
+One unique feature about Priscilla is that because it communicates with other components via JSON over TCP, there isn't any requirement that Priscilla's plugin has to be written in go.
+Any program/process that can speak Priscilla's communication protocol can act as an adapter or responder.
+In fact, there's an entire subclass of responders called passive responder, does not even require the responder to speak Priscilla's protocol at all.
+They are literally commands Priscilla server would execute on the fly upon deteting a matching pattern from the incoming message from an adapter and return the output back to the origin adapter.
 That's why there isn't an internal "ping" command, instead, you would just simply implement it as a passive responder using unix "echo" command.

-Another unique feature about Lisa Bot, is that since Lisa Bot does not really distinguish the connections trying to engage with her (yay, pun), there is no limit on how many adapters can be active with a single Lisa Bot server at the same time.
-You can have both HipChat and Slack connect to the same Lisa Bot server the same time, or connect multiple HipChat/Slack organizations through multiple adapters that all connects to the same Lisa Server.
+Another unique feature about Priscilla, is that since Priscilla does not really distinguish the connections trying to engage with her (yay, pun), there is no limit on how many adapters can be active with a single Priscilla server at the same time.
+You can have both HipChat and Slack connect to the same Priscilla server the same time, or connect multiple HipChat/Slack organizations through multiple adapters that all connects to the same Priscilla Server.

 ## About

-Lisa Bot is a chat bot written purely in go.
+Priscilla is a chat bot written purely in go.
 It all started when I started learning go and wanted to do something useful and practical (um...chat bot is useful and practical...right?) so I can practice the newly acquired go knowledge.